dogradiwakar/docs/docs/Overview.md

   - Batch processing using Map Reduce
   - Large Datasets were written to disk for subsequent stages of operation which meant high i/o.
   - OK for batch processing but was slow while doing Machine learning / Streaming
-  - No support for multiple languages apart from Java

 Spark was created in order to overcome these obstacles .